isra00/random_quotes/README.md

-This is a Drupal module that creates a block showing random quotes, previously created in the block config page.
+This is a Drupal module that creates a block showing random quotes, previously written in the block config page.
 It supports internationalization by having different quotes for each language.

 Comments, questions or suggestions?
 You can contact me on isra00@gmail.com.
 Enjoy it!